am0eba-byte/personal-remote-repo/docs/frankenVVreview.md

 #Frankenstein Variorum Review

+This page is a review/critique of the (Digital Frankenstein Variorum)[https://frankensteinvariorum.github.io/viewer/], which collects editions of Mary Shelley's novel Frankenstein and compares moments of change between each edition for users to experience.

+###Interesting Discovery Moments

 Reading the 10 sections using the 1818 edition of Frankenstein as the default, I found it fascinating and extremely curious how Mary Shelley changed entire narratives of characters between this edition and the 1831 & Thomas editions.
 There is one such passage in section 6 that, in the 1818 version, is comprised of only 3 sentences.
 In that small passage,